 Some phones will provide an option to activate voicemail via the Phone app.
 The specific type of voicemail settings you’ll have access to depend on the phone and service you are using.
-For carriers that support native visual voicemail as is the case for most in the US, you can set up your voicemail directly from the phone app.
+For carriers that support visual voicemail in the iPhone's settings (as is the case for most carriers in the US), you can set up your voicemail directly from the phone app.

-Set up Voicemail within the Phone App
+Set up voicemail within the Phone App

 From here you should select ‘Voicemail’ in the bottom right corner of the screen.
 If selecting this option initiates a call, you’ll need to follow the prompts to continue setting up your voicemail.